jwshii/etna/Coq.md

 For example, to run BinarySearchTree workload, you can run the command below.

+### Configuring QuickChick

+We are using a non-stable branch of QuickChick as we are continuously working on new features for QuickChick.
+To use Etna with Coq, you will need to build `etna` branch of QuickChick from source.

 `python experiments/coq-experiments/BST.py`

 `<workload>_exp_cfg.json` files allow bypassing boring property/mutant pairs,